Posrabi/flashy/README.md

 **_The app flow is simple and intuitive:_**

-- Sign In
+- Sign In.
-- Choose how many words you want to learn
+- Choose how many words you want to learn.
-- Learn them
+- Learn them.
-- Then go back to home to see your new words appears in your history
+- Then go back to home to see your new words appears in your history.

 ## Features: